dmikushin/zh2en/README.md

 | ------------- | ---- | ----- |
 | Tatoeba.ja.en | 57.5 | 0.720 |

-The quality of translation is acceptable in practice: a translation of a technical book in Japanese is easy to follow.

 ## Prerequisites

 Clone the repository recursively with the Git LFS enabled: